GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

         ```
 Here, we’re making use of Awk’s string concatenation.
 Two strings are concatenated if they are placed next to each other with no argument.
 So for each record, `$2"\t"$3` concatenates the second field, a tab character, and the third field.
 However, this is an instance where using `cut` is much simpler as the equivalent of above is `cut -f 2,3 example.bed`

-Let’s look at how we can incorporate simple pattern matching.
-Suppose we wanted to write a filter that only output lines where the length of the feature (end
-position - start position) was greater than 18.
+!!! terminal-2 "Let’s look at how we can incorporate simple pattern matching.
+Suppose we wanted to write a filter that only output lines where the length of the feature (end position - start position) was greater than 18.
 Awk supports arithmetic with the standard operators + , - , * , / , % (remainder), and ^ (exponentiation).
-We can subtract within a pattern to calculate the length of a feature, and filter on that expression:
+We can subtract within a pattern to calculate the length of a feature, and filter on that expression:"

-!!! terminal "code"

     ```bash
     awk '$3 - $2 > 18' example.bed
     ```
     >```bash
-    >chr1	9	28
+    >chromosome1	9	28
-    >chr2	35	54
+    >chromosome2	35	54
     >```

 - - -